Ivans-Labs/DataHinge/README.md

 ## Installation

-DataBolt requires Python 3.6 or later.
+DataHinge requires Python 3.6 or later.
 To install, simply run:

-`pip3 install databolt-cli`
+`pip3 install datahinge-cli`

 ## Usage

-To run DataBolt, simply enter the following command in your terminal:
+To run DataHinge, simply enter the following command in your terminal:

-`databolt`
+`datahinge-cli`

 This will start the interactive CLI, where you can choose from available modules or create your own.

 ## Available Modules

-DataBolt comes with several built-in modules for common data processing tasks:
+DataHinge comes with several built-in modules for common data processing tasks:

 -   `emptyremover`: A tool to remove empty directories in a specified directory
 -   `mrcleaner`: Cleans directory and sub-directory everything except a file extension